Devgaze/qangulars/README.md

     # deploy to live server
     grunt deploy

+And for creating a documentation use following command

+    # create documentation
+    grunt bookify

+Documentation is generated in `doc/` folder.

 ## What is changed?

 Mostly focusing on project structure and updating *deprecated packages* where some were added, some deleted and some marked *deprecated* updated with the favoured versions.